 This includes better travel information provision, assistance with travel planning (individually, for households, work places, other key destinations/origins).
 'A travel plan is a package of practical measures to reduce the cost and environmental impact of work-related travel by offering staff realistic and cost-effective alternatives to their car (Derbyshire 2008).
-Travel plans promote flexible and sustainable transport solutions, such as car share schemes, working from home and cycle facilities, tailored to businesses' individual needs but they are not anti car.
-A travel plan encourages people to use cars more wisely and offers them better alternative travel choices and should include the encouragement of safe and fuel efficient modes of transport (ETSC, 2010).
-In this regard the travel planning process can offer people more comprehensive and reliable information about the alternative choices available to them for example reliable bus route maps and timetables, maps of cycling facilities such as cycle lanes and bike parking and good quality pedestrian linkages.
+Travel plans promote flexible and sustainable transport solutions, such as car share schemes, working from home and cycle facilities, tailored to businesses' individual needs.
+However, travel plans are not anti car, as they encourage people use cars more wisely and offer them better alternative travel choices that encourage safe and fuel efficient modes of transport (ETSC, 2010).
+In this regard the travel planning process can offer people more comprehensive and reliable information about the alternative choices available to them, for example, reliable bus route maps and timetables, maps of cycling facilities such as cycle lanes and bike parking and good quality pedestrian linkages.
 Travel behaviour can be influenced by new ITS applications that mainly provide the traveller with a better basis for decisions in terms of traffic and travel information.
 Journey planning should focus on identifying the safest most sustainable mode of travel as well as the safest, most efficient route.
-This would include the identification of and dissemination of information on safe and direct routes for pedestrians and cyclists as alternatives to short car trips.
+This would include the identification and dissemination of information on safe and direct routes for pedestrians and cyclists as alternatives to short car trips.